 The ATRANS bus service continues to operate as scheduled at this time, however the City Trolleys will not be in service until further notice.

 Conducting Business with the City

 In an effort to decrease the chances of spreading the COVID-19 coronavirus, the city is trying to minimize face-to-face public contact.
+All city facilities are closed to the public until further notice.
 Whenever possible, business should be conducted via email or telephone.
-In-person meetings should be scheduled in advance.
-Security personnel will be in place at City Hall and the Utility Customer Service Building to monitor public access.
-For general information or to schedule an appointment with a city representative please call 318-449-5000.
+For general information or to speak with a city representative please call 318-449-5000.

 Other resources available regarding the current COVID-19 coronavirus pandemic include:

 The information provided and maintained on this website is believed to be accurate and reliable.
 However, the City of Alexandria shall not be held liable for improper or incorrect use of any data provided herein.